Matilda of Savoy, Queen of Portugal

 Matilda of Savoy (Mathilde or Maud, Mafalda or Matilde; c.
 1125– 3 December 1157/58) was Queen of Portugal, after her marriage to King Afonso Henriques, the first sovereign of Portugal, whom she married in 1146.

 Origins

-She was the second or third daughter of Amadeus III, Count of Savoy and Maurienne, and Mahaut of Albon (the sister of Guigues IV of Albon, "le Dauphin").
-One of her aunts, Adelaide of Maurienne, was queen consort as the wife of King Louis VI of France, and one of her great-granduncles was Pope Callixtus II whose papacy lasted from 1119 until 1124, the year of his death.
+Matilda was the second or third daughter of Amadeus III, Count of Savoy and Maurienne, and Mahaut of Albon (the sister of Guigues IV of Albon, "le Dauphin").
+One of her aunts, Adelaide of Maurienne, was queen consort as the wife of King Louis VI of France, and one of her granduncles was Pope Callixtus II whose papacy lasted from 1119 until 1124, the year of his death.

 Possible reasons for her marriage

 Her father had joined the Second Crusade and this could have been one of the reasons why she was chosen as the consort of Portugal's first monarch.
 Such an alliance would contribute to expelling the Moors from Portuguese territory and would also show the new King's independence by selecting a wife outside the sphere of influence of the Kingdom of León.
 It is also possible that he was not able to select one of the infantas from the neighboring Iberian kingdoms due to reasons of consanguinity.
 The wedding could have also been suggested by Guido de Vico, the papal representative in the Iberian Peninsula who had been one of the witnesses of the Treaty of Zamora in 1143.